timdiels/pybuilder-pip-tools/src/doc/user_documentation.rst

 ==================

-PyBuilder Pip Tools is a PyBuilder plugin which generates ``*requirements*.txt`` files from your project (build) dependencies and keeps your virtual env in sync with them.
+PyBuilder Pip Tools is a PyBuilder plugin which generates ``*requirements*.txt`` files from your project plugin/build/install dependencies and keeps your virtual env in sync with them.
 This is achieved with `pip-compile` and `pip-sync` from `pip-tools`_.
+No distinction is made between plugin and build dependencies; plugin dependencies are treated as build dependencies.

 The plugin adds the `pip_sync` task and 2 project properties:
 `$pybuilder_pip_tools_urls` and `$pybuilder_pip_tools_build_urls`.
-The properties allow specifying dependency urls for regular and build dependencies respectively::
+The properties allow specifying dependency urls for regular and build/plugin dependencies respectively::

   project.build_depends_on('pybuilder', '>0.9.0')